A. K. P. Chinraj

 A. K. P. Chinraj (ஏ. கே. பி. சின்ராஜ்) is an Indian politician.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Namakkal, Tamil Nadu in the 2019 Indian general election.
-He belongs to Kongunadu Makkal Desia Katchi, however contested election in 'Rising Sun' symbol of his alliance DMK.

 Education

-He received his bachelor's degree in Chemistry from Jamal Mohamed College in 1987.
+He received his bachelor's degree in chemistry from Jamal Mohamed College in 1987.

 2019 Loksabha

-He contested in 2019 Loksabha election from Namakkal constituency and won with margin of 2,65,151 votes against ADMK candidate P. Kaliappan.
+He contested the 2019 Loksabha election from Namakkal constituency under the Rising Sun symbol as part of the Secular Progressive Alliance and won with margin of 2,65,151 votes against ADMK candidate P. Kaliappan.